What Does Red Velvet Cake Taste Like?

 Does Red Color in Red Velvet Cake Have Flavor?

 On the other hand, if you opt for natural food coloring, expect some new base notes, like beetroot, cranberries, pomegranate, or hibiscus, depending on what you use in the prep process.
-Those are healthier options, whatsoever, but will undoubtedly change the flavor.
+Even though these may seem like better options, they will undoubtedly change the flavor, so make sure you’re aware of that.

-For example, beetroot-based red dye will merge the best with other components as it has a slightly sugary, earthy note.
-It has a pretty vivid shade of red, considering it is natural and can be homemade by simmering beet cubes till reduced.
+I’ve tried a beetroot-based red dye — it merged amazingly well with other components, as it has a slightly sugary, earthy note.
+It has a pretty vivid shade of red, considering it is natural and can be made at home by simmering beet cubes till reduced.

-RELATED: What Filling Goes with Red Velvet Cake?
+What Filling Goes With Red Velvet Cake?
 7 Ideas

 What Does Red Velvet Cake Smell Like?